 - Non-blocking data modifications are done as part of the "preparation" process, when the new release is already installed to the new partition, but before it becomes active.
-These modifications include adding new tables, inserting new records, etc. - basically anything that could be done while the system continues to operate with the old release. - Blocking data modifications are those that may affect the system's performance while they are being carried out.
-For example, adding a column to a table in MySQL would stop all other queries to that table from being executed until the operation is complete (another advantage offered by PortaBilling® Oracularius is that there are almost no "blocking" operations there).
-Blocking updates are done during off-peak periods.
-Needless to say, the PortaOne team tries to reduce the amount of blocking data structure modifications and the amount of time required for applying them.
+These modifications include adding new tables, inserting new records, etc. - basically anything that could be done while the system continues to operate with the old release. - Blocking data modifications that may affect the system's performance while they are carried out.
+For example, adding a column to a table in MySQL prevents all other queries to that table from being executed until the operation is complete (another advantage offered by PortaBilling® with Oracle Real Application Cluster is that there are almost no "blocking" operations there).
+Blocking updates are done during off-peak periods..